 Generally speaking, yes.
 Unless you have a highly sensitive stomach, you’re unlikely to develop discomfort from whey protein.
-However, you should be careful when taking whey protein while breastfeeding.
+However, you should be careful when taking whey while breastfeeding.

 Quite frankly, if you’re seriously considering taking a supplement during pregnancy, there are many brands you can choose from.
 We’re confident you’ll find the right one with any of the seven protein powders we’ve listed above.

 The main thing you should remember and consider is that you should refrain from consuming too much protein and anything that you wouldn’t be comfortable consuming for yourself.

 In general, you should make sure your choice is as clean, pure, and free from unnecessary components like sugars and flavorings as possible.

 I also highly recommend that you try plant-based or vegan protein powders since they’re quite often more nutritious compared to whey.
 And you’re less likely to develop bloating and gassiness.